Steve-WV/1D-Surrogate/README.md

 The Code uses the open source software package on cubic spline interpolation in <b> C++ </b> from <a href ="https://kluge.in-chemnitz.de/opensource/spline/">here</a> which is used under the terms of the GNU General Public License, Version 2.

-For more details on the usage of the code please check the **Readme.txt** file.
+For more details on the usage of the code please check the **"Readme.txt"** file.